loginom/loginom-help-en-omegat/data/integration/import/README.md

 # Import

 Import is an important starting point of data analysis.
-Data are imported to Loginom from many sources, for example, a text file, spreadsheets, databases, etc.
+Data is imported to Loginom from many sources, for example, a text file, spreadsheets, databases, etc.